Imposition of Income Tax

-A Cyprus tax resident is taxed on income accruing or arising from sources both within and outside the Republic of Cyprus, whereas a non-Tax resident of Cyprus is only taxed on income accruing or arising from sources within the Republic.
+A Cyprus tax resident is taxed on income accruing or arising from sources both within and outside the Republic of Cyprus.
+Cyprus tax residents are subject to income tax rates based on different income brackets, with exemptions for certain types of income such as dividends and interest.
+In contrast, a non-tax resident of Cyprus is only taxed on income accruing or arising from sources within the Republic.

-Cyprus taxation scheme is based on the principle of residence and there are two main rules someone can choose to become a Cyprus Tax resident.
+Cyprus’s taxation scheme is based on the principle of residence, and there are two main rules for becoming a Cyprus Tax resident.

 A. The 183-day rule